How to Remove a News Article, Arrest Record, Police Blotter, and/or Mugshot from Google Search or the Internet

 Suppression, on the other hand, does not remove the content from the Internet at all.
 Instead, the webpage remains unchanged, and a reputation management company works to push the harmful content down (hence the term “suppression”) in search engine results by posting positive or neutral websites that mention your name.
 Thus, suppression services work to push down the harmful content from the first page or Google to other subsequent pages to make it harder for people to find the harmful content.

 1. Content Removal Completely Removes the Content from Search Engine Results.
 With content removal, you can rest assured that the harmful content is completely removed from the Internet altogether, or at the very least, from search engine results.
 With suppression, the negative content still appears in search engine results.
-People searching your name on the Internet may have to dig a little deeper to pull up the content, but it is still there in its unaltered state.
+People searching your name online may have to dig a little deeper to pull up the content, but it is still there in its unaltered state.

 2. Suppression Services Must be Monitored and Maintained for the Rest of Your Life.
 In addition, what appears on Page 1 of Google today may appear on Page 3 tomorrow and vice versa.
 Search engines use algorithms to determine the ranking of articles in search results.
 Moreover, they are constantly changing these algorithms.
 If you pay a reputation management firm thousands of dollars today to move your content from Page 1 of Google to Page 3, three years from now, you may notice that the harmful content starts increasing its ranking in search results and is steadily making its way back onto Page 1 of Google.
 Thus, you will then have to engage the reputation management firm again, and pay them more money, to push the article back down in search results.
 Thus, you constantly have to monitor and pay to maintain suppression results.
 With content removal, you can rest easy knowing that once we remove an article, it is gone for good, and no one will be able to locate it again and you will not have to pay any additional fees to deal with the article in the future.